likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

                 "http://cephc:8080"
 ```

-If everything looks ok, we can continue with the nex step
+If everything looks ok, we can continue with the next steps.

 ### Create the sync user in Master Zone and start the RGW service.